fullstack-development/developers-roadmap/frontend/middle-2/design.md

   * What are the alternatives to DI?
 What are the advantages and disadvantages of each alternative?
   * Can we implement DI without IoC?
   * How does DI help us to achieve the Separation of Concerns?
+  * How are DI and Dependency Inversion Principle from SOLID related to each other?
 * What is the Impedance Mismatch?
 What are examples of Impedance Mismatch among different technologies?
 What are most popular patterns of solutions?
 * Why premature optimization can be easily turn into big problems?
 How to avoid infecting the system by problems of premature optimization?
 * What are benefits to expose the API with different level of abstraction: from high level to lower ones?